-¥= General exclusions and limitations 1 This plan only covers services that are Medically Necessary.
+×===================================== General exclusions and limitations 1 This plan only covers services that are Medically Necessary.
 A Physician or other Health Care Provider's decision to prescribe, order, recommend, or approve a service or supply does not, in itself, make it Medically Necessary.
+This exclusion does not apply to services which Blue Shield is required by law to cover for Reconstructive Surgery.
 2 Routine physical examinations solely for: Immunizations and vaccinations, by any mode of administration, for the purpose of travel; or Licensure, employment, insurance, court order, parole, or probation.
-This exclusion does not apply to Medically Necessary services that Blue Shield is required by law to cover for Severe Mental Illnesses or Serious Emotional Disturbances of a Child.
+This exclusion does not apply to services deemed Medically Necessary Treatment of a Mental Health or Substance Use Disorder.
 3 Hospitalization solely for X-ray, laboratory or any other outpatient diagnostic studies, or for medical observation.
 4 Routine foot care items and services that are not Medically Necessary, including: Callus treatment; Corn paring or excision; Toenail trimming; Over-the-counter shoe inserts or arch supports; or Any type of massage procedure on the foot.
 This exclusion does not apply to items or services provided through a Participating Hospice Agency or covered under the diabetes care Benefit.
 5 Home services, hospitalization, or confinement in a health facility primarily for rest, custodial care, or domiciliary care.
 Custodial care is assistance with Activities of Daily Living furnished in the home primarily for supervisory care or supportive services, or in a facility primarily to provide room and board.
 Domiciliary care is a supervised living arrangement in a home-like environment for adults who are unable to live alone because of age-related impairments or physical, mental, or visual disabilities.
 6 Continuous Nursing Services, private duty nursing, or nursing shift care, except as provided through a Participating Hospice Agency.